 Recycling is mandatory in Lancaster Township (by Ordinance 1990-02) for all residents, apartment dwellers, and businesses within the township.
-Residents are required to recycle the materials described below for special collection.
 No recyclable materials are permitted in trash containers.

-- Recyclable materials will be picked up each week on the same day that trash is collected, although it may not be picked up at the same time as the trash.
-This is a weekly pickup, however, you are encouraged to put out your recycling container only when it is full.
+- Recycling is a weekly collection picked up the same day your trash is collected, although it may not be picked up at the same time as the trash.

 - Recycle containers can be purchased at the township office at a cost of $10.00 each.
-If you purchase a recycle container at a retail store, please be sure it is clearly marked RECYCLING so it does not get picked up by the trash hauler and thrown in with the trash.
+If you purchase a recycle container at a retail store, be sure the container is clearly marked RECYCLING.

 How do I dispose of batteries?
 Residents may pick up a special battery collection bag at the township office.
 Household batteries (and cell phones) can be placed in the bag.
 Once the bag is full, place it on the ground NEXT TO your trash container, NOT IN IT.
 The trash hauler will collect the bag(s) during regular trash pick-up.
 Household batteries and cell phones can also be taken to the county household hazardous waste facility at 1299 Harrisburg Pike.
 Automotive batteries must be taken to the HHW facility.